ucsb-eri/SCI-CLAWPS/_pages/publications.md

 81) *Quichimbo, E.A., **Singer, M.B.**, Michaelides, K., Rosolem, R., Cuthbert, M.O.
 (In Review); The impact of model resolution on the water balance of a dryland basin

-80) Salwey, S., Coxon, G., Pianosi, F., Lane, R., Hutton, C., **Singer, M.B.**, McMillan, H., Freer, J. (In Review); Developing water supply reservoir operating rules for large-scale hydrological modelling
+80) Kipkemoi, I., Michaelides, K., Rosolem, R., **Singer, M.B.** (In Revision); Impacts of rainfall temporal resolution and intensity on soil moisture dynamics and the water balance in drylands

 79) *Cocking, K., **Singer, M.B.**, MacLeod, D., Cuthbert, M.O., Rosolem, R., Muthusi, F., Kimutai, J., Omondi, P., Hassan, A.M., Teshome, A., Michaelides, K. (In Review);; Locally defined seasonal rainfall timings, totals, and extremes within the Horn of Africa Drylands based on rain gauge data